 How much milk should I give them?

-You can usually trust your baby to feed according to their appetite so be guided by them.
+You can usually trust your baby to feed according to their appetite, so be guided by them.
 In the early weeks, your baby might be unpredictable, and their needs may change day by day.
-Newborn babies generally take quite small amounts of formula to start with in frequent intervals (NHS, 2015).
+Newborn babies generally take quite small amounts of formula to start with in frequent intervals (NHS, 2015; First Steps Nutrition 2021).

 What if my baby refuses the bottle or is fussy with bottle-feeding?

-If your baby is hard to feed after the first 20ml to 30ml then they may need a break at this point.
+If your baby is hard to feed after the first 20ml to 30ml then they may need a break at this point (see the information about responsive feeding above).
 You could try changing their position, putting them over your shoulder to see if they need burping and then offer them the bottle again.
 If they're not interested, they may just need to feed little and often – this is normal for some babies (NHS, 2015).